Can I Eat Expired Olive Oil?

 Expert Source

-"Olive oil should be stored in a cool, dark place away from heat and light to maintain its quality.
-It can be used for up to 2 years if stored properly." - CDC
+"According to USDA guidelines, olive oil should be stored in a cool, dark place away from heat sources and direct sunlight to maintain quality.
+It is best used within 6 months to a year of opening for optimal flavor."

 Fresh Olive Oil